Tom Oliphant (racing driver)

 Thomas Christy Oliphant (born 21 August 1990 in Tarporley, Cheshire) is a British racing driver.

-Oliphant currently competes in TCR Australia for Ashley Seward Motorsport.
+Oliphant currently competes in TCR Australia for HMO Customer Racing.

 Oliphant won the 2015 Ginetta GT4 Supercup title, is a two-time race winner in the British Touring Car Championship, has taken podium finishes in the Porsche Carrera Cup Great Britain and was a title contender in the Porsche GT3 Cup Challenge Middle East.

 Racing record

 Career summary

 † As Oliphant was a guest driver, he was ineligible to score points.